THE ELEPHANT IN THE ROOM film

 $5,000 2 passes to the world premiere or other film festival chosen by investor.
 (Transportation/lodging not included.)

-$25,000 EXECUTIVE PRODUCER credit in the movie's opening titles and on IMDB.
+$25,000 EXECUTIVE PRODUCER credit on IMDB.
 You and a guest also have the option to meet Erik Bork for dinner in NYC.
 (Transportation/lodging not included.)

 “Tribalism... is the curse of our times right now.
 Tribalism hinges on us not seeing each other as full, multi-dimensional, fully fleshed human beings.
 It hinges on us seeing everybody as either pro or con, ally or enemy, friend or foe.
 People are more complicated than that.
 Life is more complicated than that.” - Frank Bruni, New York Times columnist - on HBO’s Real Time with Bill Maher - 3/12/22